What is Hive?

 Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class—sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.
 The “hive mind” is capable of discovering far more than any one individual.
 With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.

 We will use shared Google docs to create the Hive resource.
-Each week containing course readings or films has one or more dedicated Hive documents.
-Please make sure to contribute to the Hive document for your course section.
-You may distinguish between these two documents by examining the superscript notations, as in the examples below:
+Each week containing course readings or films has one or more dedicated Hive documents that are housed in a shared Google drive folder.
+Each of my course sections has a dedicated drive and you will only be able to contribute to the course section of which you are a member.
+You may distinguish the links to these folders with the superscript notation on the link, as in the examples below:

 How to contribute